pdf-raku/PDF-ISO_32000-raku/README.md

 # PDF-ISO_32000-p6

+This library contains:

-This library contains XHTML tables that have been mined from the PDF-32000 1.7 specification.
+- XHTML tables that have been mined from the PDF-32000 1.7 specification.
+- JSON data for the tables

-Roles have been generated for tables that represent PDF objects:
+- Perl 6 Roles for tables that represent PDF objects:

-The roles are named ISO_32000::Xxxx and contain documentation for each entry in the role, e.g.:
+The roles are named ISO_32000::Xxxx and contain method stubs and documentation for each entry in the role

 ## Tables